Opportunities for Industry: Summer 2018

 What kind of project are you looking for?

 Projects can cover a wide range of subjects covering the entire CENSIS ‘stack’.
 You can also get ideas for projects by looking at the MSc curriculum and what the students will cover in the taught part of the programme.
-If you would like to discuss a project idea informally, please contact CENSIS for an informal chat.

 How does the selection process work?